icon-project/goloop/doc/tutorial.md

 ## Introduction

-This document describe how to setup the blockchain network with provided tools We provides two kinds of server.
+This document describe how to setup the blockchain network with provided tools.
+We provides two kinds of server.

 | Name                  | gochain | goloop |